Skip to main content

 • Email notification text

-• Operation to execute on the deadline: changed, closed, or cancelled.
+• Operation on the deadline: changed, closed, cancelled

 • Go to source card: opens the card that generated the deadline